Why Does Monistat Burn and Other Information about Yeast Infections

 - Using antibiotics?
 Why are we prone to yeast infections after using antibiotics?
 Antibiotics kill all the bacteria in your body—both the good and bad.
 Since they kill the bad bacteria, they also skew the ratio between the good bacteria and the yeast heavily toward the yeast.
 This increases the odds of a yeast infection.

 While there are a few different kinds of yeast infections (systemic, skin, vaginal, penile, and oral), they all stem from the same problem: a yeast to good bacteria ratio that is off.
 The varying yeast infections' primary difference is where the infection is located.
-So, if you think you have a systemic yeast infection, focus on regaining that balance sooner rather than later.
+So, if you think you have a systemic yeast infection, focus on regaining that balance sooner rather than later — either through medical treatment, natural methods, or a combination of both.

 Did I Get My Yeast Infection From My Partner?

 It's possible that you've contracted your yeast infection from your partner.
-In turn, it's also possibly that you can pass on the infection to your partner.
+In turn, it's also possible for you to pass on the infection to your partner.
 This applies to both men and women.
 Your partner may have an infection and not know it—you can definitely get it through sexual contact.

 - Start treatment at the same time.
 If both you and your partner seem to have symptoms of a yeast infection, you should both start treating it at the same time.
 Otherwise the yeast infection can keep going back and forth between each other.